awslabs/data-on-eks/website/docs/distributed-databases/cloudnative-postgres.md

 ### Import database sample `world.sql`

 You can expose your database outside the cluster using ingress-controller or kubernetes service type `LoadBalancer`.
-However, for internal usage inside your EKS cluster, you can use kuberntes service `prod-rw` and `prod-ro`.
+However, for internal usage inside your EKS cluster, you can use kubernetes service `prod-rw` and `prod-ro`.
 In this section, we are going to expose read-write service `-rw`using `kubectl port-forward`.

 ```bash